 Systemically administered corticosteroids appear in human milk and can suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topically administered calcipotriene or corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Taclonex® Topical Suspension is administered to a nursing woman.

 The patient should be instructed not to use Taclonex® Topical Suspension on the breast when nursing.

-Of the total number of subjects in the controlled clinical studies of Taclonex® Topical Suspension in psoriasis vulgaris on non-scalp areas, 124 were 65 years or older, while 36 were 75 years or older.
-Of the total number of subjects in the controlled clinical studies of Taclonex® Topical Suspension in scalp psoriasis, 334 were 65 years or older, while 84 were 75 years or older.
+Clinical studies of Taclonex® Topical Suspension in plaque psoriasis on non-scalp areas included 124 subjects who were 65 years of age or over, and 36 were 75 years of age or over.
+Clinical studies of Taclonex® Topical Suspension in scalp psoriasis included 334 subjects who were 65 years or over and 84 subjects who were 75 years or over.

 Additional Taclonex Scalp Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration